ssilverman/QNEthernet/README.md

 ```

 The properties of most interest are probably the ones in this example.
 There are
-other ones defined in the Arduino AVR version, but aren't really needed here.
+other ones defined in the Arduino AVR version, but those aren't really
+needed here.

 Lest you think I've forgotten to add it, here're the locations of the files for
 the current latest version of the IDE: